Complex Regional Pain Syndrome

 - Polymyalgia rheumatica

-- Cerebral vascular accident
+- Myocardial infarction, cerebral vascular accident

 General Prevention

-- One study of wrist fractures found that addition of 500 mg/day of vitamin C lowered rates of CRPS.
+- One study of wrist fractures found that addition of 500 mg/day of vitamin C lowered the rates of CRPS.

 - There is evidence that limiting use of tourniquets, liberal regional anesthetic use, and ensuring adequate perioperative analgesia can reduce the incidence of CRPS-I.